 Full Professor at the Department of Agronomy at the University of Trás-os-Montes and Alto Douro, Portugal

-Professor Rosa has over 35 years’ experience in research and is currently serving as the Director of CITAB and the International PhD Programme AgriChains.
-He has published more than 150 papers in peer-reviewed journals and conference proceedings and has coordinated or been involved in more than 50 national and international projects.
-He was a member of the Scientific Council for the Portuguese Science and Technology Foundation (FCT) and is currently a member of the Editorial Board of the ‘Journal of the Science of Food and Agriculture’.
+Professor Rosa has over 35 years’ experience in research and is currently Director of the International PhD Programme AgriChains.
+He has published more than 150 papers in peer-reviewed journals and conference proceedings and has co-ordinated or been involved in more than 50 national and international projects.
+He is a member of the Scientific Council for the Portuguese Science and Technology Foundation (FCT) and is currently a member of the Editorial Board of the ‘Journal of the Science of Food and Agriculture’.

 Professor in Legal Theory & Informatics at the University of Bologna & the European University Institute of Florence

 Professor Sartor obtained his PhD at the European University Institute (Florence) and has worked previously at the Court of Justice of the European Union (Luxembourg), as a researcher at the Italian National Council of Research (ITTIG, Florence) and held the chair in Jurisprudence at Queen’s University of Belfast.
 He has published widely in legal philosophy, computational logic, legislation technique, and computer law.
 He is co-director of the Artificial Intelligence and Law Journal and co-editor of the Ratio Juris Journal.

 Physics Professor and Head of the laboratory for photovoltaics at the University of Luxembourg

 Professor Siebentritt’s research interest is two-fold: the development of new thin film solar cells and the semiconductor physics of the materials used in these cells.
 She is the author of more than 140 peer-reviewed publications, with more than 2100 independent citations.
 In 2014 she received the FNR Outstanding Publication Award, together with three other co-authors.
 She is also a regular topical organiser at the European Photovoltaic Solar Energy Conference.